What Does a Managed IT Department Do?

 When most people think “what does IT do?” they think of simple tech support and “have you turned it off and back on again.”
 But, in reality, they do a lot more than make sure your computer is running, they’re responsible for nearly all the technology used daily in an organization.

-A managed IT department is what keeps the wheels moving for a business’ technology.
+A managed IT support department is what keeps the wheels moving for a business’ technology.
 Communication tools, collaboration tools, hardware, software, security, and much more are managed by an IT department.
 They’re the mechanics that maintain the car that is a business, keeping it on the road and avoiding costly trips to the garage that would require costly downtime.

 Downtime can cost businesses an average of $5,600 a minute

-Read on to learn more about the big and small picture tasks that fall under the umbrella of a managed IT department and see the value that having IT can provide to your business.
+Watch this video to learn more about the big and small picture tasks that fall under the umbrella of a managed IT department and see the value that having IT can provide to your business.

 An Overview of a Managed IT Department’s Main Functions